 • Uniform secured note.
 Buyers are advised that a security instrument is signed in addition to the note that protects the note holder from potential losses by giving them the ability to foreclose in case of default.

-A mortgage or promissory note is drawn up by the lender when preparing your mortgage for closing during the underwriting process.
-This document is what makes the terms and conditions of the mortgage legally binding.
+A mortgage note is drawn up by the lender when preparing your mortgage for closing during underwriting, which is a key part of the mortgage loan process.
+This document is what makes the terms and conditions of the mortgage legally binding, so technically the mortgage note is a legal document.

-A mortgage note is accompanied by another document, called the mortgage, security instrument, or deed of trust.
+You will sign the mortgage note at the closing.
+It will often be accompanied by another document, called the mortgage, security instrument, or deed of trust.
 It restates the terms of the mortgage note and outlines the rights and responsibilities you have as a borrower.
 As a security instrument, the document specifically gives the lender the right to foreclose on your property if you fail to make payments.
 Having this right reduces the risk to the lender, which can offer more competitive terms to the borrower in return.

 Who Holds the Mortgage Note?